 Dory Nason (Ph.D.
 University of California, Berkeley) is Anishinaabe and an enrolled member of the Leech Lake Band of the Minnesota Chippewa Tribe.
 Her areas of research include contemporary Indigenous Feminisms and related Native women’s intellectual history and literature.
 At UBC, Professor Nason teaches Indigenous Literature and Criticism; Indigenous Theory and Research Methods; and Indigenous Feminisms.

 Dory Nason joined the First Nations and Indigenous Studies Program in August 2008.
 Dory comes by way of the University of California’s Ethnic Studies Department at Berkeley.
-Specializing in Indigenous feminism and literature, Dory holds a joint position with the UBC Department of English.
+Specializing in Indigenous feminism and literature, Dory holds a joint position with the Institute for Gender, Race, Sexuality and Social Justice.
 In 2013, she was awarded a prestigious Killam Teaching Prize in recognition of her contributions to teaching excellence at UBC.

 Dory recently co-edited the volume Tekahionwake: E. Pauline Johnson’s Writings on Native America (Broadview Press, 2016) along with Dr. Margery Fee (UBC English).
 She is currently at work on her book manuscript, Red Feminist Voices: Native Women’s Activist Literature.
 She and Dr. Glen Coulthard were also featured contributors to the groundbreaking anthology, The Winter We Danced: Voices from the Past, the Future, and the Idle No More Movement (ARP Books), which was released to great acclaim in March 2014.